lyteword/kjv/ezekiel/chapter-22.md

 <sup>13</sup> ¶ Behold, therefore I have smitten mine hand at thy dishonest gain which thou hast made, and at thy blood which hath been in the midst of thee.

 <sup>14</sup> Can thine heart endure, or can thine hands be strong, in the days that I shall deal with thee?
-I the LORD have spoken it, and will do it.
+I the LORD have spoken *it*, and will do *it*.

 <sup>15</sup> And I will scatter thee among the heathen, and disperse thee in the countries, and will consume thy filthiness out of thee.

-<sup>16</sup> And thou shalt take thine inheritance in thyself in the sight of the heathen, and thou shalt know that I am the LORD.
+<sup>16</sup> And thou shalt take thine inheritance in thyself in the sight of the heathen, and thou shalt know that I *am* the LORD.

 <sup>17</sup> And the word of the LORD came unto me, saying,

-<sup>18</sup> Son of man, the house of Israel is to me become dross: all they are brass, and tin, and iron, and lead, in the midst of the furnace; they are even the dross of silver.
+<sup>18</sup> Son of man, the house of Israel is to me become dross: all they *are* brass, and tin, and iron, and lead, in the midst of the furnace; they are *even* the dross of silver.

 <sup>19</sup> Therefore thus saith the Lord GOD; Because ye are all become dross, behold, therefore I will gather you into the midst of Jerusalem.

-<sup>20</sup> As they gather silver, and brass, and iron, and lead, and tin, into the midst of the furnace, to blow the fire upon it, to melt it; so will I gather you in mine anger and in my fury, and I will leave you there, and melt you.
+<sup>20</sup> *As* they gather silver, and brass, and iron, and lead, and tin, into the midst of the furnace, to blow the fire upon it, to melt *it;* so will I gather *you* in mine anger and in my fury, and I will leave *you there*, and melt you.

 <sup>21</sup> Yea, I will gather you, and blow upon you in the fire of my wrath, and ye shall be melted in the midst thereof.